 - Include the name of your certification organization

 Tip.
-Don’t just list the letters (ACE, AFAA, NSCA etc.) because the general public does not know what the letters mean.
-Writing out the name of the organization sounds more professional and impressive to people.
+Don't just list the letters of the fitness organization (ACE, AFAA, NSCA etc.).
+The general public does not know what the letters mean.
+Writing out the full name of the organization sounds more professional and impressive to people.
 For example, instead of saying AAAI/ISMA, say, American Aerobics Association International/International Sports Medicine Association.
 If there is something special about that organization, briefly mention it.

 - Do you specialize in an area of fitness – kids, athletes, older adults?
 If yes, include your specialty.
 If you specialize in women's fitness/female issues add this in because most people who hire personal trainers are women.

-- If you can, include a picture with your post because it increases the number of people who check your ad out.
+- If you can, include a picture because it increases the number of people who check your ad out.
 The picture should be non-offensive and tasteful.
-While the picture doesn’t necessarily have to be of you, if the picture is of you and one of your clients, make sure your client knows this and is OK with it.
+If the picture includes you and one of your clients, make sure your client knows this and is OK with it.
+If you have written books – as I have -add those pictures too.
+It gives you extra credibility.

 - If you have references from other clients, state that references are available upon request.